José Vicente de Freitas: Family

+He married in 1891 Maria Beatriz de Freitas Neto de Freitas, with whom he had three children: Óscar, Beatriz and Emídio.

-Military and Academic Career
+Military and academic career

 After his studies in Madeira - in Calheta and Funchal - he left for the mainland to start a military career, where he volunteered for the Hunter Regiment No. 12 (1887), as 1st Corporal, then as 1st Corporal Junior Officer (1889), being promoted to Second Lieutenant (1891), Lieutenant (1886), Captain (1904), Major (1913), Lieutenant Colonel (1917), Colonel (1919) and having reached General (1928).

 In his military capacity coordinated cartography works, including the Lisbon Plan with all the improvements made and projected in the city (circa 1910), a map of outstanding technical and artistic quality.

 During his military career, he played an important role, having been part of the Portuguese Expeditionary Corps in France during World War I (1917–18).

 He has also devoted himself to teaching, either as author of drawing textbooks for secondary education or as a course organizer for the Army Corporal and Sergeant School.
 He was professor of the National School since 1895, an institution of which he was director after 1917.

 After his political career, he rejoined the military career, ending it as director of the Military Academy(1935–1939).

 Political career

 As a military man, he did not intend to get involved in politics, but events and his prestige determined that he should, for the positions he eventually held in the political context.

 Thus, in a country in political turmoil, since the events leading up to the coup of 5 October 1910 then as captain, he supported King Manuel II.

-His most active participation in political life began in 1915 - when General Pimenta de Castro was President of the Republic and Manuel de Arriaga was head of government - he was invited to the position of Civil Governor of Funchal between February and May 1915.
+His active participation in political life began in 1915 - when General Pimenta de Castro was President of the Republic and Manuel de Arriaga was head of government - he was invited to the position of Civil Governor of Funchal between February and May 1915.
 He would later be elected as a deputy by the Funchal circle through the Governmental Party.

-His greatest involvement in national political life starts on May 28, 1926 with a march led by General Gomes da Costa from Braga to Lisbon, to restore normalcy and order, following the instability and governing crisis of the First Republic.
+His greatest involvement in national political life began on May 28, 1926, with a march led by General Gomes da Costa from Braga to Lisbon, to restore normalcy and order, following the instability and governing crisis of the First Republic.
 This march would then give rise to the II Republic, that would become in 1933 known as Estado Novo.